andy-t-wang/anthropic-hackathon/README.md

 ## Inspiration
 Styling is often a deal breaker for many companies purchasing white-label products.
-Automatic style suites still require a dev to go an update the values each time the website is updated.
-As the customer base grows ad-hoc styling for each implementation becomes extremely time-consuming and tedious.
-Using LLMs we are able to automate much of the work and generate style sheets by parsing the customer companies webpage code.
+As the customer base grows, ad-hoc styling for each implementation becomes extremely time-consuming and tedious.
+Using LLMs we are able to automate much of the work and generate style sheets by parsing the customer's webpage code.

 ## What it does
 Chameleon downloads the webpage source code from the URL, does some pre-processing to the input and then passes it into Claude 2 to generate the component theme.